plushugh/iloveradio-experiments/E1-BadBias/README.md

 ## Requirements:
 - List calculation assumption,
 - List steps that calculate R1
-- Uset SPICE to verify results
+- Use SPICE to verify results

 # Assumption